karolinajj/Functional-Programming-Graph-Project/README.md

 Once all paths are analysed we then return the list with all the paths that cost the lowest.

 ## Process of work for travelSales
-Here is a polished and grammatically corrected version of your text:

----

 **Idea:**
 We will use dynamic programming with memoization to solve the traveling salesman problem.